vgc/vgc/README.md

 ## Disclaimer

-This project is still in very early development (pre-alpha) and doesn't yet have any of the innovative features which make VGC unique.
-If you are curious, you can try our earlier research prototype [VPaint](https://www.vpaint.org).
+This project is still in early development (alpha versions).
+There is no animation yet, and only very basic features of VGC Illustration are implemented.
+If you are curious, you can try our earlier research prototype [VPaint](https://www.vpaint.org) which has more features for now.

 ## Dependencies